stakewise/v3-operator/README.md

 ##### Remote signer

 You may not want the operator service to have direct access to the validator keys.
 Validator keystores do not need to be present directly in the operator.
-The operator can query a remote signer to get signatures for validator exit messages.
+The operator can query a remote signer to get signatures for validator deposit and exit messages.

 ```./operator start-remote-signer ...```